 Fun reef breaks in Gerupuk Bay

-Once you’ve sorted some wheels, your next spot should definitely be Gerupuk Bay.
-There’s tonne of super fun reef breaks here.
+After sorting some wheels, your next spot should definitely be Gerupuk Bay.
+There’s a tonne of super fun reef breaks here.
 It can get crowded but if you go there at the right time, you might find yourself surfing solo.
 Don’t be afraid to join the locals in the water.
-They’re usually pretty chilled and wont hesitate to share a few party waves with you.
+They’re usually pretty chilled and won’t hesitate to share a few party waves with you.

 Lombok’s active volcano is a must-see